JuliaLang/julia/doc/stdlib/base.rst

    Similar to ``search``, but returning the last occurance of the given characters within the given string, searching in reverse from ``start.''.

-.. function:: index(string, chars, [start])
+.. function:: searchindex(string, substring, [start])

-   Similar to ``search``, but return only the start index at which the characters were found, or 0 if they were not.
+   Similar to ``search``, but return only the start index at which the substring is found, or 0 if it is not.

-.. function:: rindex(string, chars, [start])
+.. function:: rsearchindex(string, substring, [start])

-   Similar to ``rsearch``, but return only the start index at which the characters were found, or 0 if they were not.
+   Similar to ``rsearch``, but return only the start index at which the substring is found, or 0 if it is not.

-   Similar to ``search``, but return only the start index at which the characters were found, or 0 if they were not.

-   Search for the given characters within the given string.
-The second argument may be a single character, a vector or a set of characters, a string, or a regular expression (though regular expressions are only allowed on contiguous strings, such as ASCII or UTF-8 strings).
-The third argument optionally specifies a starting index.
-The return value is a range of indexes where the matching sequence is found, such that ``s[search(s,x)] == x``.
-The return value is ``0:-1`` if there is no match.

 .. function:: contains(haystack, needle)